makrai/notes/wiegreffe2102-teach-explain.md

       nor comprehensive for predictions of highly accurate models.
 This
   * insufficiency
-    * two datasets whose sufficiency Carton+ [23] found to be most concerning: neutral E-SNLI pairs and no-attack WIKI ATTACK examples.
+    * two datasets whose sufficiency Carton+ [23] found to be most concerning: neutral E-SNLI pairs and `no-attack` WIKI ATTACK examples.
       * Neutral E-SNLI cases are not justifiable by highlighting because they are obtained only as an intermediate step to collecting free-text explanations, and only free-text explanations truly justify a neutral label [20]
-    * No-attack WIKI ATTACK examples are not explainable by highlighting because the absence of offensive content justifies the no-attack label,
+    * `no-attack` WIKI ATTACK examples are not explainable by highlighting, because the absence of offensive content justifies the `no-attack` label,
     * We recommend (i) avoiding human-annotated highlights with low sufficiency when evaluating and collecting highlights, and (ii) assessing whether the true label can be explained by highlighting